RasaHQ/rasactl/README.md

 - `rasactl` executes an operation always only for a given deployment.
 The order in which `rasactl` determine a deployment to use:

-  1. A deployment name passed as an argument.
+  1. A deployment name passed as an argument in CLI, e.g. `rasactl status deployment-name`, you can use `rasactl help command` to see usage example for a given command.
   2. The `rasactl` checks if a `.rasactl` file exists in a current working directory, if yes, then a deployment defined in the file is used.
 The `.rasactl` file is created automatically when the `rasactl start --project` command is executed.
   3. The `rasactl` checks if a default deployment is configured in the `rasactl.yaml` configuration file, if yes, then the default deployment is used.
 The default deployment can be set by using the `rasactl config use-deployment` command.
   4. If there is only one deployment, then it's used.